-Joanna Harrington is a Professor of Law at the University of Alberta.
-She teaches, researches and writes on matters of constitutional law, international law, and public policy, including the law and practice of international organizations, the interplay between national bills of rights and international human rights law, and international and transnational criminal law.
-An award-winning professor, her work has earned the Martha Cook Piper Research Prize, a Killam Annual Professorship, and a Fulbright Scholar award (2016), and the Canadian Association of Law Teachers Prize for Academic Excellence (2018), as well as visiting appointments at the University of New South Wales, the University of Oxford, and the University of Texas at Austin.
+Her teaching and research activities focus on matters of constitutional law and international law, including topics of foreign relations law, the law and practice of international organizations, the interplay between national bills of rights and international human rights law, and issues of international and transnational criminal law.
+An award-winning professor, her work has earned the Martha Cook Piper Research Prize (2007), a Killam Annual Professorship (2012), a senior Fulbright Scholar award (2016), and the Canadian Association of Law Teachers Prize for Academic Excellence (2018), as well as visiting appointments at the University of New South Wales, the University of Oxford, and the University of Texas at Austin.
 An experienced traveller, she has taught law as an invited professor in Australia, Canada, China, Japan, Puerto Rico and Suriname.